(keep reading to learn what happened)

 Kevin threatens the employees’ jobs when he drinks.

-Gordon and Bryan meet to make sure he is ready for this responsibility.
+Gordon and Brian meet to make sure he is ready for this responsibility.

 The renovation team works overnight to make the hotel look amazing.